-I'm trying to ease my family into a more plant based diet, and one vegetable I seem to gravitate toward often is eggplant (my husband isn't a fan).
-I was trying to come up with an inventive way for all of us to enjoy it when I whipped up this dinner.
-The result was surprisingly satisfying, fresh as could be, and it earned me "that was tasty and interesting" from the Mr (much better than the usual response, AND his plate was left clean).
-This would be fantastic on a ciabatta roll or even with a side of pasta.
-It will make you 4 adult sized “sandwiches”.
+I'm trying to ease my family into a more plant based diet, and these eggplant sandwiches make it a delicious transition.
+Eggplant is a vegetable that I gravitate towards often, but my husband isn't a fan.
+I was trying to come up with an inventive way for all of us to enjoy it, and came up with this delicious recipe.
+The result was surprisingly satisfying, fresh as could be, and it earned me "that was tasty and interesting" from the Mr. (much better than the usual response, AND his plate was left clean).

 For the pesto:

-While your eggplant is cooking, put all of the ingredients except the salt and pepper into a food processor and blend well.
+- While your eggplant is cooking, put all of the ingredients for your pesto (except the salt and pepper) into a food processor and blend well.
 Give it a taste before seasoning with salt and pepper, because the nutritional yeast can be on the salty side.
 It should end up looking something like this:

-Top with a grind or two of freshly ground pepper, then top with another slice of eggplant.
+- Top with a grind or two of freshly ground pepper, then top with another slice of eggplant.
 Serve it with a nice side of mixed field greens or a salad.
-Yummy!